boboTjones/sd/README.md

 The pagination is janky.
 Turns out there's a reason why people use OPC to do that, but I'm enjoying doing it by hand.
 Sort of.

-Eventually I will extend it to search for files instead of messages.
+Eventually I will extend it to search for files as well as of messages.